jdgarwick/SonicPi/README.md

   end
 end
 ```

-In this code we're playing note 60 with a very short release time, so
-it's a short note.
-We also want reverb so we've wrapped it in a reverb
-block.
-All good so far.
-Except...

 Let's look at what the code does.
 First we have a `loop` which means
 everything inside of it is repeated forever.
 Next we have a `with_fx`